GoogleCloudPlatform/policy-library/docs/user_guide.md

 The Terraform validator should return a violation.
 As a test, you can relax the constraint to make the violation go away.
-Edit the `policy-library/policies/constraints/iam_service_accounts_only.yaml` file and append your email domain to the domains whitelist:
+Edit the `policy-library/policies/constraints/iam_service_accounts_only.yaml` file and append your email domain to the domains allowlist:

 ```
 apiVersion: constraints.gatekeeper.sh/v1alpha1